 Yvonne Moore has made helping families in California and Nevada her personal mission for over 20+ years.
-Yvonne was a Program Manager for the County of Santa Clara’s Department of Family & Children’s Services in San Jose, CA. She is most proud of managing the Family Resource Center which housed various DFCS services and community based agencies to better coordinate programs within the foster care system and for local residents.
+Yvonne was a Program Manager for the County of Santa Clara’s Department of Family & Children’s Services where she managed the Family Resource Center which housed various DFCS services and community based agencies to better coordinate programs within the foster care system and for local families.

-Yvonne is a graduate of San Jose, California.
-She graduated from San Jose State University with a Masters of Social Work.
-She is happily married to a local businessman with a dog and a proud mother of three who spend evenings playing tennis, hiking, and enjoying the great outdoors, and participating in their church.
+Yvonne is a native of San Jose, California.
+She graduated from San Jose State University with a master’s degree in Social Work.
+She is happily married to a local businessman with a dog and a proud mother of three teenagers who spend evenings playing tennis, hiking, enjoying the great outdoors, and participating in their church.

 Vice President, Medical Clinics